-Netflix is the subscription service that is changing the way we consume traditional media.
+Netflix is changing the way we consume traditional media.
 From series like Stranger Things, Narcos and Black Mirror Netflix have been able to become a titan of the media industry, with more than a hundred and fifty thousand members across the globe.

 With three simple subscription plans (basic, standard and premium) from $8 to $14, Netflix has been able to become a multi-billion dollar unicorn with more than a hundred fifty billion at the time of this writing.

 In this article, I’ll break-down how its business model works by looking at its financial statements.
 The purpose is to dissect the Netflix business model by looking at hard numbers.
 In no way, this is a recommendation on Netflix stock, neither investment advice.
 We’ll use numbers to understand the logic behind the Netflix business model.